-- Start your BBQ with an electric probe or use a gas grill.
-Lighter fluid vaporizes quickly and adds VOCs to the air
+- Start your barbecue with an electric probe or use a gas grill.
+Lighter fluid vaporizes quickly and adds VOCs to the air.

 - Postpone mowing the lawn until late in the day, or better yet, use an electric or manual mower.

 - Use “spill-proof” gasoline containers.